Rang92/AfterFlight/README.md

 Implementing a chat function in the application could make it complex for me.
 If the chat function does not work, then I have to find another way to bring the client (traveler) and customer (car driver) to each other.
 A solution could be that that simply get each others e-mail address.

 #### Similar applications
-Uber: AfterFlight will be planned version of Uber, that means that make a reservation for another day, and the price will be decided by the client and customer.
+Uber: AfterFlight will be planned version of Uber, that means that you make a reservation for another day, and the price will be decided by the client and customer.